British Iron Age

-The British Iron Age is a conventional name used in the archaeology of Great Britain, referring to the prehistoric and protohistoric phases of the Iron Age culture of the main island and the smaller islands, typically excluding prehistoric Ireland, which had an independent Iron Age culture of its own.

-The Iron Age is not an archaeological horizon of common artefacts but is rather a locally-diverse cultural phase.

-The British Iron Age followed the British Bronze Age and lasted in theory from the first significant use of iron for tools and weapons in Britain to the Romanisation of the southern half of the island.
-The Romanised culture is termed Roman Britain and is considered to supplant the British Iron Age.
+The Iron Age in Great Britain spanned from c.
+800 BC until the Roman period in the 1st century AD.
+It followed the British Bronze Age and was marked by the use of iron for tools and weapons.
+The Iron Age saw the adoption of some elements of the Hallstatt and La Tène material cultures from mainland Europe, a marked increase in the building of hillforts, and the emergence of brochs in Iron Age Scotland.
+The British Iron Age excludes prehistoric Ireland, which had its own Iron Age cultures.

-The tribes living in Britain during this time are often popularly considered to be part of a broadly-Celtic culture, but in recent years, that has been disputed.
-At a minimum, "Celtic" is a linguistic term without an implication of a lasting cultural unity connecting Gaul with the British Isles throughout the Iron Age.
-The Brittonic languages, which were widely spoken in Britain at this time (as well as others including the Goidelic and Gaulish languages of neighbouring Ireland and Gaul, respectively), certainly belong to the group known as Celtic languages.
-However, it cannot be assumed that particular cultural features found in one Celtic-speaking culture can be extrapolated to the others.
+The protohistory of Britain begins during the late Iron Age.
+The earliest known account was by Greek geographer Pytheas, (c.
+320 BC), who refers to the island as Albion, one of the Pretannikai nesoi (Pretannic isles), and describes its inhabitants as Keltoi (Celts).
+Most of the Iron Age inhabitants of Britain were Insular Celts and are referred to as Celtic Britons, as they spoke Celtic languages and had broadly Celtic cultural traits.
+The Britons, speakers of Common Brittonic, were made up of many tribes and kingdoms, and followed an ancient Celtic religion overseen by druids.
+Some of the southern tribes had links with Gaul and Belgica, and minted coins.
+There was also some Gallic and Belgic settlement in Britain.
+The Iron Age ended in most of Britain with the Roman conquest which began in 43 AD.

 Etymology

 Claudius Ptolemy described Britain at the beginning of Roman rule but incorporated material from earlier sources.
 Although the name "Pretanic Isles" had been known since the voyage of Pytheas, and "Britannia" was in use by Strabo and Pliny, Ptolemy used the earlier "Albion", which is known to have been used as early as the Massaliote Periplus.

+The Iron Age appellation refers to the development of the technology of Ferrous metallurgy in Britain.

 Periodisation

-At present over 100 large-scale excavations of Iron Age sites have taken place, dating from the 8th century BC to the 1st century AD and overlapping into the Bronze Age in the 8th century BC.
+Over 100 large-scale excavations of Iron Age sites had taken place before 2005, dating from the 8th century BC to the 1st century AD and overlapping into the Bronze Age in the 8th century BC.
 Hundreds of radiocarbon dates have been acquired and have been calibrated on four different curves, the most precise being based on tree ring sequences.

-The following scheme summarises a comparative chart presented in a 2005 book by Barry Cunliffe, but British artefacts were much later in adopting Continental styles such as the La Tène style of Celtic art:
+The following scheme summarises a comparative chart presented in a 2005 book by Cunliffe.
+British artefacts were much later in adopting Continental styles such as the La Tène style of Celtic art.